Eagle-Enterprises/development-environment/README.md

 ### Vagrant up is taking forever or not working

-- The time that the vagrant takes to build the box is heavily dependent on your machine's hardware.
+- The time that the vagrant takes to load the virtual machine is heavily dependent on your machine's hardware.
 It can definitely take much longer than expected.
 - Make sure your machine has at least 4 MB available of RAM (memory) to provide to the Box.
 If your machine has less than that, modify the vagrant file vb.memory value to be less than 50% of your machine's RAM.